“At the Moulin Rouge, The Dance” by Toulouse-Lautrec

 “At the Moulin Rouge, The Dance” is the second of many paintings by Toulouse-Lautrec depicting the Moulin Rouge cabaret built in Paris in 1889.
 It portrays two dancers dancing the can-can in the middle of the crowded dance hall.
 An inscription by Toulouse-Lautrec on the back of the painting reads: “The instruction of the new ones by Valentine the Boneless.”
 This inscription indicates that the dancing man is Valentin le désossé, a well-known dancer at the Moulin Rouge, and he is teaching the newest addition to the cabaret.

-Featured in the painting are many aristocratic people such as poet Edward Yeats, the club owner and Toulouse-Lautrec’s father.
-Henri de Toulouse-Lautrec immersed himself in the colourful and theatrical life of Paris in the late 1800s, which allowed him to produce a collection of elegant and provocative images of the modern and decadent, life of Paris at the time.
+Featured in the painting are many aristocratic people such as poet Edward Yeats, the club owner, and Toulouse-Lautrec’s father.
+Henri de Toulouse-Lautrec immersed himself in the colorful and theatrical life of Paris in the late 1800s, which allowed him to produce a collection of elegant and provocative images of the modern and decadent life of Paris at the time.

 Henri de Toulouse-Lautrec

-Henri Marie Raymond de Toulouse-Lautrec-Monfa (1864 – 1901), also known as Henri de Toulouse-Lautrec was a French painter, printmaker, caricaturist, and illustrator whose immersion in the colourful and theatrical life of Paris in the late 19th century allowed him to produce a collection of enticing and provocative images of the modern and decadent scenes of those times.
+Henri Marie Raymond de Toulouse-Lautrec-Monfa (1864 – 1901) was a French painter and illustrator whose immersion in the colorful and theatrical life of Paris in the late 19th century allowed him to produce a collection of enticing and provocative images of the modern and decadent scenes of those times.
 Toulouse-Lautrec is counted amongst the best-known painters of the Post-Impressionist period.

 Unfortunately, Toulouse-Lautrec was mocked for his short stature and physical appearance, which led him to abuse alcohol.
 In addition to his growing alcoholism, Toulouse-Lautrec also frequented prostitutes.
 He was fascinated by their lifestyle and incorporated those characters into his paintings.
 In 1901, at the age of 36, he died from complications due to alcoholism and syphilis.

-In his less-than-20-year career, Toulouse-Lautrec created over a thousand canvas paintings, watercolours, prints and posters.
+In his less-than-20-year career, Toulouse-Lautrec created over a thousand canvas paintings, watercolors, prints, and posters.
 Also, he left over five thousand drawings.
-His style was influenced by the Impressionists and by the classic Japanese wood prints which became popular in art circles of his time in Paris.
+His style was influenced by the Impressionists and by the classic Japanese wood prints, which became popular in art circles of his time in Paris.